 Gather up some of your child’s favorite snacks, blocks, or toys and group them in patterns using numbers 1 to 10.
 Next, have them count each of the items in a group out loud.
 You can assist them and count them if necessary.
 Repetition and hands-on learning are one of the best ways for your child to learn.

 Cut Out Ten Squares of White Paper

 Take a blank sheet of paper and cut out ten squares.
 Then label each square with each number from one to ten.
-Next using a muffin tin, muffin liners, plastic bowls, paper plates or plastic bags.
+Next use a muffin tin, muffin liners, plastic bowls, paper plates, or plastic bags.
 Using the items from your grouping session above.
-Have you child add the correct number of items that match the paper square.
+Have your child add the correct number of items that match the paper square.